Bus Accident Lawyers in Augusta

 Most accident victims don’t know what they’re supposed to do following a bus crash.
 It’s not a requirement to hire a lawyer, but you’re more likely to recover the compensation you deserve with the help of an experienced legal team.
 If you try to handle the legal process alone, the insurance company could try to take advantage of you and offer a lowball settlement or deny your claim unfairly.
 With Chris Hudson Law Group on your side, you can feel at ease knowing that you’re in excellent hands.

-Seeking Compensation from an Insurance Claim
+Seeking Compensation from Insurance After a Bus Accident

 Georgia is a fault insurance state.
 That means the at-fault driver becomes financially liable for the victim’s injuries and losses.
 If the bus driver caused the crash, you could file a claim with their insurance company.